Concealed Carry Permit

 Statutory fee for renewal is $50.00; payable by check or exact change.
 This non-refundable fee is payable upon renewal.

 Applicants for renewal must appear in person for renewal.

-Applicants for renewal need only to bring their current Concealed Carry ID and their $50.00 payment.
+Applicants for renewal need to bring their current Concealed Carry ID, a valid government issued Photo ID, and their $50.00 payment.